-“Black tie attire” typical refers to a formal dress code.
+“Black tie attire” typically refers to a formal dress code.
 It’s usually reserved for celebratory events most often held in the evening, including galas, charity events, cocktail hours, and, of course, weddings.
 It’s often mistaken for “white tie,” which is the most formal wedding attire requirement (think awards show-level dressing—elaborate gowns with elegant accessories.
 That said, if you’re invited to a black tie wedding, it’s going to be fancy and you should dress the part.

 Typically, women wear their best dresses to a black tie wedding.
 Many take these formal events as an opportunity to break out a floor-length gown—something they may not have done since prom.
 You’ll never be wrong in a long gown.
 However, if you prefer a shorter dress, that’s OK.
 Cocktail dresses are acceptable as long as they’re a bit more overstated and glamorous than the typical semi-formal dress.
 Think embellishments and sparkly accents.
 Women can also opt for a flashy suit.
 Try something well-tailored in a dark tone.
 Again, a hint of glam doesn’t hurt so try a suit in a fabric with a bit of sheen or shine.

 If you’re stumped on what dress or suit to wear, you can’t go wrong with black.
 It’s a no-fail option.
 If that’s just not your style, work with jewel tones or even vibrant colors in more demure shades.
 A dusty maroon or subtle lilac would look gorgeous for a summer fete.

 Black tie attire is pretty on the nose for men.
 Wear a tuxedo with a black tie.
 If you don’t own one, rent one—with all the standard tux accessories.
 Add a patent leather shoe and you are good to go.
 Really, it’s that simple.